boardzilla/boardzilla-devtools/interface.md

 The game ui occurs in two phases "new" and "started".
 The phase will be indicated by

-During "new", it will recv the following events, and send the following messages.
+During "new", it will recv the following messages.

 ```ts
 window.addEventListener('message', (evt: MessageEvent<